 The remainder of the paper is organized as follows.
 Section 2 describes and characterizes the education system in Chile.
-Section 3 presents a reduced form analysis for estimating the effects of attending different types of secondary schools.
-Section 4 presents the main empirical approach of the paper.
-It describes a structural model of school-type choice and academic performance, presents the empirical implementation and the data, and shows and discusses the results.
-Section 5 concludes.
+Section 3 presents the empirical approach of the paper.
+It describes a structural model of school-type choice and academic performance, presents the estimation strategy, and defines the treatment effect parameter of interest.
+Section 4 describes the data and their relation to the model.
+Section 5 shows and discusses the results.
+Section 6 concludes.